|

 The oldest public building in Tallahassee in continuous use, the First Presbyterian Church sanctuary is an historical landmark for the community, as well as the center of worship and mission for the congregation.

-In 1824, Governor Duval, by proclamation located the capital of the Territory of Florida at the site which has become the City of Tallahassee.
+In 1824, Governor Duval, by proclamation, located the capital of the Territory of Florida at the site which has become the City of Tallahassee.
 When the Legislative Council convened in the fall of 1826, a Presbyterian minister, the Reverend Henry White, was appointed Chaplain and given permission to hold preaching services each Sabbath while the Assembly was in session in a partially constructed wing of the capitol building.
-This structure was torn down in 1839 and construction began on what is now known as the "old capitol" began.
+This structure was torn down in 1839 and construction began on what is now known as the "old capitol."

 From 1827 through 1831 the records of the Board of National Miss